scssyworks/silkrouter/DEBUGGING.md

     }
 });
 ```
-Therefore the route that is attached is generic route ("*") instead of a list.
 This is done to achieve better performance.<br/>
-This doesn't mean that you can't ``unroute`` a list route.
-One way is to call ``unroute`` without any parameters which basically unroutes everything (not recommended).
+It doesn't mean you can't ``unroute`` a list route.
+One way is to call ``unroute`` without any parameters which basically unroutes everything (not recommended).<br/>
 A better way is to pass the original handler function:
 ```js
 function handler() { ... }
 route(['/', '/testroute'], handler);
 ...
 unroute(handler); // Works
 ```
-Note that you need to store the reference of your handler function somewhere in order to make it work.<br/>
+Note that you would need to store the reference of your handler somewhere in order to make this work.<br/>
 <b>Disclaimer:</b> List routing is still experimental.